2019 Hockey East Tournament: Scores, schedule, seeds | NCAA.com

-The 2019 Hockey East tournament will see eight of its teams battling for the conference title and an automatic qualifying bid to the 2019 NCAA tournament.
+The 2019 Hockey East tournament saw eight of its teams battling for the conference title and an automatic qualifying bid to the 2019 NCAA tournament.
+After three tournament rounds, Northeastern came out on top, earning a 3-2 win over Boston College and an automatic qualification to the NCAA tournament.

-Now that the regular season has wrapped up, we have the seeds and schedule for the Hockey East tournament.
-Massachusetts earned the No. 1 seed after the Minutemen won the team's first-ever Hockey East regular season title on February 28.

 FROZEN FOUR: NCAA tournament Bracketology